depapp/hacktoberfest/README.md

-# hacktoberfest
+# Hacktoberfest
-Anything related to the Hacktoberfest of 2023
+Anything related to the Hacktoberfest of 2023.